 - Gentle mindful yoga followed by mindfulness of breath – Corey Roos, White Cloud Wellness (32:27)

 Self Guided Audio

-The following provide a bell to indicate the end
+The following provides a bell to indicate the end

-The following provide a bell at the beginning, at intervals throughout and at the end
+The following provides a bell at the beginning, at intervals throughout, and at the end

-These links are all free downloads, however I ask that you please credit the original sources.
+These links are all free downloads, however, I ask that you please credit the original sources.
 Feel free to direct people here for more resources.
-If there is something you would like added please email me email@example.com
+If there is something you would like added please email me at email@example.com

 Free guided meditations from UCLA